-Lent is a roughly 40-day period of Catholic fasting and devotion.
-In 2019 Lent is from Wednesday, March 6 to Thursday, April 18.
+Lent is a roughly 40-day period of Catholic fasting and devotion on the buildup to Easter.

 Lent is a time of religious piety which recalls the 40-days that Jesus spent in the wilderness.
 There are forty days of fasting with six days of feasting on Sundays.